#1. I am often asked what it takes to write stories that engage young readers. Is there is a formula or a specific method?

 #2.
-How did you come up with the story for Escape From The Planet Terrapin?
+How did you come up with the story for CORY SUMMERS?

-Have you written anything else in this series?
+#3.
+Have you written anything else in this series or other books?

-With persistence, luck, and hard work the first novel; CORY SUMMERS- Lost on the Planet Terrapin, will be published and ready for readers by the Fall of 2020.
-That will be followed by the launch of CORY SUMMERS- Return to Terrapin- a Promise Kept, in the Fall of 2021 and the 3rd in the trilogy by the spring/summer of 2022.
+With persistence, luck, and hard work, the first novel, CORY SUMMERS And The Wrath of Naytas will be published and ready for readers by the Fall of 2021.
+That will be followed by the launch of CORY SUMMERS And A Promise Kept.

 #5.
 How did you learn to write a novel?

 Probably the hard way!?
 LOL.
 Writing, Reading, and Studying more hours than I knew existed in a day!
 Classes, workshops, constantly perfecting, always learning, writers groups, conventions, and more...
 I have a great deal of experience writing in the business community, so the transition has been less difficult for me than for some, I imagine.
 I have learned that no one escapes the doubt and mental suffering that comes with writing a novel.
 I am still learning (attending monthly workshops and weekly writers groups) and always will be!